Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

-\paragraph{Finding 4: Performance Inversion Motivates Distributional Robustness.} Our distribution test (Table~\ref{tab:distribution-test-formal-wide}) reveals that fine-tuning on a narrow data distribution can be actively harmful.
-While a specialized model ($M_{\text{core}}$) excels on in-distribution data, its advantage vanishes with semantic distance, culminating in a performance inversion on the farthest OOD set.
-Here, the specialist’s accuracy collapses below that of the un-tuned baseline, demonstrating that over-specialization can instill harmful biases that actively interfere with a model's general capabilities. \begin{takeawaybox} \textbf{Principle~\ding{203}.} Benchmarks Must Test for Distributional Robustness.
-Faithful benchmark must go beyond in-distribution evaluation to actively probe for robustness against distributional shifts.
-It should include spectrum of out-of-distribution (OOD) challenges to penalize brittle, over-specialized models—particularly those prone to "performance inversion" where fine-tuning becomes actively harmful—and reward models with true, generalizable skills. \end{takeawaybox}
+\paragraph{Finding 4: I.I.D.
+Test-Set Performance Is Not a Reliable Indicator of Generalization.} Our distribution test (Table~\ref{tab:distribution-test-formal-wide}) confirms that excelling on a static distribution can be actively harmful to robustness.
+While the specialist model ($M_{\text{core}}$) dominates on in-distribution data (simulating high benchmark scores), this advantage is revealed to be brittle: it vanishes with semantic distance and culminates in a performance inversion on OOD sets.
+Here, the specialist’s accuracy collapses below that of the un-tuned baseline, demonstrating that what appears to be "capability" on i.i.d. test sets is often merely a harmful, non-generalizable bias. \begin{takeawaybox} \textbf{Principle~\ding{203}.} Incorporating Distributional Robustness.
+Our findings suggest that a faithful benchmark should go beyond in-distribution evaluation to actively probe for robustness against distributional shifts.
+It should include a spectrum of out-of-distribution (OOD) challenges to penalize brittle, over-specialized models. \end{takeawaybox}